St. Columba's National Secondary School: Japanese Occupation Period (1941-1945)

 On 8 December 1941, the Second World War in the Pacific had begun and all the schools in Miri were closed.
 The Imperial Japanese Army landed in Miri on 16 December 1941 and occupied Saint Columba's School, which was used by the Imperial Japanese Army as a storeroom.
 Lee Kui Choi was arrested and put in jail, but was released three days later.

-After handing over his duties to Father Lim Siong Teck, Lee Kui Choi returned to Sibu.
-The Kempetai (Japanese Secret Police) arrested and killed Father Lim Siong Teck, Chong En Fui and Joel Paul, a member of the Saint Columba's Church Council.
+After handing over his duties to Reverend Lim Siong Teck, Lee Kui Choi returned to Sibu.
+The Kempetai (Japanese Secret Police) arrested and killed Reverend Lim Siong Teck, Chong En Fui and Joel Paul, a member of the Saint Columba's Church Council.

 By the end of the Second World War in the Pacific, the Imperial Japanese Army had retreated from Miri.
 Before they retreated, they destroyed all the school buildings except the toilet and one of the stores.
 All the school belongings and records were destroyed except for the school's bank records.
 The Second World War had brought devastation to the school.

 With the buildings destroyed, some people serving in the Anglican Church doubted the future of the school.
 The school faced major financial problems at this point of time.
 This period was very critical and crucial in the school's history.
 Thankfully, the school was gradually rebuilt and is what it is today, one of the best schools in Miri.